lfavreli/dotenvx-node-template/README.md

 ## ⚠️ Disclaimer

-This is a demonstration template only. <br />
+This is a demonstration template. <br />
 The `.env.keys` file should not be commited in a real project.

 (_cf.
 [Development and production use](#-development-and-production-use)_)